• Primary (Year 3-6) Maths and Science

 Very near the completion of my degree, I knew I would enjoy tutoring more than formal teaching.
 It would crush me for somebody to fall behind in a class of twenty+ students.
 Good teachers make every bit of difference and it is because I understand what it is like to learn in a particularly way that I would necessarily and happily cater for one-to-one teaching.

 Helping a student to untap their full potential is something that gives me great pleasure.
 I understand from my own history that every individual learns in a unique way, and once I have gotten to know a student, I utilise their ideal method of learning in order to make the best use of our time and to accelerate their understanding of their subject of choice.
-This also greatly aids in increasing a student's general confidence; which I have found is very much as important a factor as any when communicating new information with the goal for long-term retention.
+This also greatly aids in increasing a student's confidence in their own ability; which I have found is as important a factor as any when communicating new information with the goal for long-term retention.
 My enthusiasm is only paralleled by my dedication to see a student succeed, and I work together with my students to ensure they are both comfortable, and enjoying the teaching that I provide.

 Tutoring is my method of giving something back, after all the assistance I have found on my own journey.

 What I do when I am not tutoring

 I do a considerable amount of singing in my life outside tutoring; something I have done for as long as I can remember.
 This includes performances both locally and nationally with my band and musicians I have met in all areas of my life.